Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties

 From the realization $W_Y$ on $\tt_{X, H}$, we shall construct a polygonal train-track structure on $E_{Y, H_Y}$.
 The flat surfaces $E_{X, H}$ and $E_{Y, H}$ have the same horizontal foliation, and the homotopy of $[V_Y]_X$ to $W_Y$ is along the horizontal foliation.
 Therefore, for each rectangular branch $R_X$ of $\tt_{X, H}$, if the weight of $W_Y$ is positive, by taking the inverse-image of the straightening map $\st \col E_{Y, H} \to E_{X, H}$ in \S \ref{sStraighteningMap}, we obtain a corresponding rectangle $R_Y$ on $E_{Y, H}$ whose vertical length is the same as $R_X$ and horizontal length is the weight.
 Note that an edge of $R_Y$ may contain a singular point of $E_{Y, H_Y}$.

 Next let $P_X$ be a polygonal branch of $\tt_{X, H}$.
 Similarly, let $P_Y$ be the inverse-image of $P_X$ by the straighten map.
 Note that $P_Y$ is not necessarily homeomorphic to $P_X$.
 In particular, $P_Y$ can be the empty set, a staircase polygon which may have a smaller number of vertices than $P_X$.
 Moreover, $P_Y$ may be disconnected (\Cref{fBranchWithDisjointInterior}).
 Then, we have a (staircase) polygonal train-track decomposition $\tt_{Y, H}$ of $E_{Y, H}$.
 By convention, non-empty $P_Y$, as above, is called a {\sf branch} of $\tt_{Y, H}$ corresponding to $P_X$ (which may be disconnected).
 In comparison to $\tt_{X, H}$, the one-skeleton of $\tt_{Y, H}$ may contain some singular points of $E_{Y, H_Y}$.
-The semi-continuity of $\tt_{X, H}$ (\Cref{EuclideanTraintarck}(\ref{iContinuityOfVYinTX})) gives a semi-continuity of $\tt_{Y, H}$. \begin{lemma} $\tt_{Y, H}$ changes semi-continuously in the horizontal foliation $H$ in $\PML$ and the realization $W_Y$ of $[V_Y]_X$ on $\tt_{X, H}$. \end{lemma}
+Since $\tt_{Y, H}$ changes continuously in the realization $W_Y$ of $[V_Y]_X$ on $\tt_{X, H}$, the semi-continuity of $\tt_{X, H}$ (\Cref{EuclideanTraintarck} (\ref{iContinuityOfVYinTX})) gives a semi-continuity of $\tt_{Y, H}$. \begin{lemma} $\tt_{Y, H}$ changes semi-continuously in the horizontal foliation $H$ in $\PML$ and the realization $W_Y$ of $[V_Y]_X$ on $\tt_{X, H}$. \end{lemma}